 Having said that, (on gun point) our audience would still prefer Rakesh Roshan’s dumb, naïve Krrish any day.

 Ashutosh Gowariker loves his one-line briefs and Hrithik Roshan’s only purpose in life is to inspire the hell out of folks like Tiger Shroff.
-Together they make a doomsday of a flick – Mohenjo Daro.
-While one should give the production design team (headed by Sanjay Karble) half the marks for some inspiring work out there, CK Muraleedharan’s cinematography makes sure to have the front benchers go dizzy with an overdose of wayward camera movements and angles.
+Together they make this doomsday of a flick – Mohenjo Daro.
+While one should give the production design team (headed by Sanjay Karble) half the marks for some inspiring work out there, CK Muraleedharan’s cinematography makes sure to have the front-benchers go dizzy with an overdose of wayward camera movements and angles.
 Thankfully, AR Rahman provides a reasonably good soundtrack.
-While the worded songs are dismal failures, the background score lends a neat atmosphere to the otherwise drab film.
+While the worded songs are nearly dismal, the background score lends a neat atmosphere to the otherwise drab film.

-Even if there existed a tiny element worth liking in Mohenjo Daro, the super-hackneyed script makes sure that you don’t dare.
+Throughout its run-time, I awaited at least a tiny element worth liking but Mohenjo Daro‘s super-hackneyed script made sure that I didn’t dare.
 There are characters queuing up to be our lead’s sidekicks.
 Screen space anyone?
 The lead pair displays no sizzle, no chemistry.
-A love story exists for reasons best known to Gowariker.
-In one of the lighter scenes, the leading lady goes one step ahead of Rab Ne Bana Di Jodi and starts yapping like an undercover Sunny Leone.
-And our Indigo farmer hero devises fresh theories of fluid mechanics, kinematics and statics so that Ashutosh Gowariker and his VFX team could shoot that painfully chaotic finale. 😐
+Their love story exists for reasons best known to Gowariker and in one of the lighter scenes, the leading lady goes one step ahead of Rab Ne Bana Di Jodi and starts yapping like an undercover Sunny Leone.
+And our Indigo farmer hero devises fresh theories of fluid mechanics, kinematics and statics so that Ashutosh Gowariker and his VFX team could dish out that painfully chaotic finale.

 Actors either ham away to glory (Hrithik, Kabir Bedi) or are way too cool to care (Pooja Hegde, Arunodaya Singh, Nitish Bharadwaj).
 Arunodaya is an unintentional laugh riot in his bizarre attire and caps.
-His diction is oh-so-convent-school-taught.
-Those expressions and smile should earn him a place at Bandra’s high end cafes as permanent eye candy – also to never let him reach a film set in his lifetime.
+His diction is oh-so-convent-school-taught and those priceless expressions and smile should earn him a place at Bandra’s high end cafes to be their permanent eye candy – also to never let him reach a film set in his lifetime.

 Rating: ★ 1/2